The Parametric Closure Problem

-To compute $P\Cup Q$ from $P$ and $Q$ in linear time, we may sort the vertices of the upper hulls by doing a single merge in linear time, apply Graham scan to the sorted list, and do the same for the lower hulls. \end{proof} \else We omit the (easy) proof for space reasons. \fi
+To compute $P\Cup Q$ from $P$ and $Q$ in linear time, it is convenient to partition each convex hull into its \emph{lower hull} and \emph{upper hull}, two monotone polygonal chains, by splitting it at the leftmost and rightmost vertex of the hull.
+We may sort the vertices of the upper hulls by doing a single merge in linear time, apply Graham scan to the sorted list, and do the same for the lower hulls. \end{proof}

 \begin{corollary} Suppose that $P$ is a convex polygon, described as a formula that combines a set of $n$ points in the plane into a single polygon using a sequence of $\oplus$ and $\Cup$ operations.
 Suppose in addition that, when written as an expression tree, this formula has height~$h$.
 Then $P$ has at most $n$ vertices and it may be constructed from the formula in time $O(nh)$. \end{corollary}